Our Homeschool Days - what we love doing as a homeschooling family!

 Since beginning this website, our homeschooling family has decreased from 6 students to 4 - as our eldest two have now finished their home school studies (...but.... education never stops!) and they are now entering the work force.

-I really enjoyed putting together the above powerpoint with Smilebox because it reminded me of the benefits of homeschooling and what makes it so special and I tried to capture those benefits into four main points.
+I have been reminded of the benefits of homeschooling and what makes it so special and I tried to capture those benefits into four main points below:

 The whole premise on which this website is based is the fact that your children and your family are unique!
 That is why this site is not out to sell you any type of curriculum or push you into a certain direction.
 Rather, the aim is that you discover your uniqueness as a family as far as goals, direction, children, personalities and therefore learning styles and curriculum.